Learning Dense Hand Contact Estimation from Imbalanced Data: Experiments

 \textbf{Dense hand contact estimation.} Table~\ref{tab:sota_hand_cont} presents a comparison between our HACO and state-of-the-art approaches of POSA~\cite{hassan2021populating}, BSTRO~\cite{huang2022capturing}, and DECO~\cite{tripathi2023deco} on the MOW~\cite{cao2021reconstructing} dataset.

 Our method achieves substantial improvements across all metrics, significantly outperforming the strongest prior method, DECO~\cite{tripathi2023deco}.
-While POSA~\cite{hassan2021populating} shows limited performance due to its sole reliance on pose priors~\cite{feng2021collaborative} without image evidence, BSTRO~\cite{huang2022capturing} suffers from the lack of large-scale, diverse contact data and does not address class or spatial imbalance during training.
+POSA~\cite{hassan2021populating} shows limited performance due to its sole reliance on pose priors~\cite{feng2021collaborative} without image evidence, while BSTRO~\cite{huang2022capturing} suffers from the lack of large-scale, diverse contact data and does not address class or spatial imbalance during training.
 DECO~\cite{tripathi2023deco} improved over earlier methods, but performance remains constrained by the lack of diverse supervision and mechanisms for handling imbalance.
 In contrast, HACO addresses these challenges by training on diverse contact configurations, initializing contact prediction with a learned prior, and tackling class and spatial imbalance through targeted loss design.
-Figure~\ref{fig:sota_qual_hand_contact} further highlights HACO’s qualitative superiority, showing more precise and anatomically plausible contact patterns across scenarios, such as fingertip and palmar contact when holding a mic, partial dorsal contact when dicing a knife, and thumb–index contact when grasping a pencil.
-Thus, our method shows superior performance over prior SOTA methods, demonstrating its potential as a strong model for dense hand contact estimation by addressing key challenges limiting earlier approaches.
+Figure~\ref{fig:sota_qual_hand_contact} further highlights HACO’s qualitative superiority, showing more precise and anatomically plausible contact patterns across scenarios, such as fingertip and palmar contact when holding a mic, partial palmar contact when dicing with knife, and thumb–index finger contact during grasp of a pencil.
+Overall, our method shows superior performance over prior SOTA methods, demonstrating its potential as a strong model for dense hand contact estimation by addressing key challenges that limit earlier approaches.

-\textbf{3D hand grasp optimization.} Table~\ref{tab:sota_grasp_opt} compares our HACO with the prior state-of-the-art, DeepContact~\cite{grady2021contactopt}, for contact-guided 3D grasp optimization using predicted hand-object poses from HFL-Net~\cite{lin2023harmonious} on the DexYCB~\cite{chao2021dexycb} dataset.
+\textbf{3D hand grasp optimization.} Table~\ref{tab:sota_grasp_opt} compares our HACO with the prior state-of-the-art method, DeepContact~\cite{grady2021contactopt}, for contact-guided 3D grasp optimization using predicted hand-object poses from HFL-Net~\cite{lin2023harmonious} on the DexYCB~\cite{chao2021dexycb} dataset.
 Despite DeepContact having access to full 3D hand and object meshes for contact estimation, our method achieves comparable or superior results using only image input.
-HACO attains lower MPJPE, indicating more accurate hand articulation, achieving higher precision, recall, and F1-score, reflecting better contact quality and coverage.
+HACO attains lower MPJPE, which indicates more accurate hand articulation.
+Furthermore, it achieves higher precision, recall, and F1-score, demonstrating improved contact quality and coverage.
 Overall, these results show that HACO enables more effective and robust contact-aware grasp optimization, even without access to full 3D hand and object geometry, highlighting its practical applicability in real-world scenarios.

 \textbf{3D hand and object reconstruction.} Table~\ref{tab:sota_hhor} compares the performance of EasyHOI~\cite{liu2024easyhoi} between using its original contact estimation module and using HACO, keeping all other components unchanged.
 This isolates the impact of the contact on reconstruction performance.
 HACO outperforms the original across all metrics, including MPVPE, MPJPE, Chamfer Distance~($\text{CD}_{\text{ho}}$), and F-scores.
 These consistent gains suggest that HACO produces more accurate and physically plausible contact predictions, directly improving hand-object alignment and reconstruction quality.
 Figure~\ref{fig:qual_ho_recon} further supports this, showing that the 3D reconstruction with contact from HACO more precisely captures interaction between the hand and the pen, unlike EasyHOI’s heuristic-based approach.